-In the B2B ecommerce space, this question can be quite complex when you consider lines of credit, intellectual property, pricing differences, special catalogs, and channel partners.
+This question can be quite complex in the B2B ecommerce space when you consider lines of credit, intellectual property, pricing differences, special catalogs, and channel partners.
 These very reasons may be why you feel that an ecommerce upgrade is imminent for your organization.

 What makes this even more confounding is that different things are important to different departments within the organization.
 Whether you are upgrading an existing ecommerce experience or creating a new one from scratch, there are some important steps to begin the process.